johnnyhuy/crypto-com-code-challenge/README.md

 Run the following commands to get answers to the first assessment.

+`bash` will be the required script runtime.

+We're git ignoring the `access.log` file granted that's fairly large at 18 MB.
+However, we'll be using `gunzip` to uncompress the provided `.gz` file.

 ```bash
 # Get the total count of requests
 ./total-number.sh